steveseguin/electroncapture/README.md

 The Electron Capture app uses the newest version of Chromium, which is more resistant to desync, video smearing, and other issues that might exist in the native OBS browser source capture method.
 [More benefits listed here](https://github.com/steveseguin/electroncapture/blob/master/BENEFITS.md)

+Lastly, since playback is agnostic, you can window-capture the same video multiple times, using one copy in a mixed-down live stream, while using a window-capture to record a clean full-resolution isolated video stream.

 ## a Video Guide (primarily for macOS users)

 [![Everything Is AWESOME](https://yt-embed.herokuapp.com/embed?v=z3uDpGMzHCg)](https://www.youtube.com/watch?v=z3uDpGMzHCg "Everything Is AWESOME")